-While some degree of IRR ("Internal Rate of Return") is inherent to the banking business, our ALCO has put in place sound risk management practices to identify, quantify, monitor, and limit IRR exposures.
+While some degree of IRR ("Interest Rate Risk") is inherent to the banking business, we believe our ALCO has put in place sound risk management practices to identify, quantify, monitor, and limit IRR exposures.

 When assessing the scope of IRR exposure and impact on the consolidated balance sheet, cash flows and income statement, management considers both earnings and economic impacts.
 Asset price variations, deposits volatility and reduced earnings or outright losses could adversely affect the Company's liquidity, performance, and capital adequacy.